 For the next mile, you will continue to climb fairly steeply around a horseshoe curve as you make your way out of Cobal Canyon.
 You will encounter a junction with the Potato Mountain Trail to the right, about 1.5 miles from the trailhead.
 Stay to the left and continue your journey up the hill.
 This portion of the trail is not quite as steep.
 But it’s still a moderate climb.

-At about the 2.5 mile mark, you will come to another fire road junction on the right, blocked by a yellow heffer gate.
+At about the 2.5-mile mark, you will come to another fire road junction on the right, blocked by a yellow heifer gate.
 This is actually the continuation of the Cobal Canyon Mtwy leading to Marshall Canyon.
 But you will stay to the left on Johnson’s Pasture Rd.
 In about 800 feet, you will see the shade structure ramada on your left.
 Most Claremont Loop regulars refer to it as the Gazebo.

 Claremont Loop Gazebo